antoinehonore/makegrid/README.md

 ## Interpreter
 You need a python interpreter to run the `make init` command, i.e. to compute the combination of options in a grid.
+The interpreter is specified in the `cfg.mk` file.